 Three Clinical Councils have been established to provide the Board and Executive with local perspectives on community health issues.
 They are GP-led but include members from other primary health care professions who represent a variety of practice settings, experiences, expertise and disciplines.
-The Clinical Councils are geographically focussed to align with referral pathways and relationships, namely:
+The Clinical Councils are geographically focused to align with referral pathways and relationships, namely:

-- Hunter New England rural;
+- New England North West;

-- Hunter metro; and
+- Hunter Manning; and

 - Central Coast.